wandyezj/wandyezj.github.io/docs/_posts/2023-06-11-restuarant-optimization.md

     - Do not use numbers or random letter combinations, this is hard for customers to remember.
 - Hide any networks customers cannot connect to from discovery.
     - This reduces the chance customers accidentally connect to the wrong wifi and ask staff for help.

+## Steady Pace

+- Employees should work at a steady pace.
+Employees should not feel rushed, during peak times or during slow times.
+- Customers should be visibly served at a steady pace.
+Customers should have an accurate picture about how long they need to wait.